jendcruz22/DeepAudiobookTunerApp/README.md

 ```

 ## <a name="Inst">**3.
 Installation**</a>
+Clone the repository.
 Before installing the requirements, create a python or conda environment.
 This is an important step as the tensorflow version being used by this system (2.4.1) works only on Python 3.7 and not any of the later versions.

 ### **3.1 Creating a Python environment:**